 However, you, dear 3D printers, need not delve into this too deeply.
 All this is the headache of rod producers!
 The only reason I mention this is so that you know when comparing MFI measurements you are comparing apples to apples.

 Let me simplify, if the MFI is lower it means that the polymer is thicker.
 And the polymer is thicker, the harder it is to press through a small hole in the nozzle of the 3D printer extruder.

 Before you say: “Hooray, now I understand everything!” – I warn you not to jump to conclusions!
 The thing is that indirectly, a low MFI index correlates with a greater molecular weight of the polymer.
 As I wrote above, it is the molecular mass of a polymer that largely determines its mechanical properties.
 In particular, strength and impact resistance.
 And here everything is exactly the opposite – the lower the MFI, the better.

 As it often happens in life, there are no ideal solutions – there are only compromises.

 The graph shows the choices of thermoplastic characteristics and indicates the zone of possible compromise between strength and printing speed, shown as the zone where the blue and pink curves intersect.

 The blue area reflects the relationship between the possible print speed ( Vp ) and the polymer melt flow ( MFI ).
 The pink area reflects the relationship between the MFI and the molecular weight ( MW) .

-Since polymers are not Newtonian fluids, fortunately for us their fluidity increases with increasing flow velocity, which partly compensates for the decrease in printing speed with increasing molecular weight, expanding the range of applicability of various polymers for 3D printing.
+Since polymers are not Newtonian fluids, their fluidity increases with increasing flow velocity, which partly compensates for the decrease in printing speed with increasing molecular weight, expanding the range of applicability of various polymers for 3D printing